sanjeev0575/AWS_With-_Terraform/Terraform/Terraform_functions_(day11-12)/DEMO_GUIDE.md

-# Terraform Functions Demo Guide - Day 11-12
+# Terraform Functions Demo Guide

 ## Overview
 This guide provides step-by-step instructions for demonstrating Terraform built-in functions through 12 hands-on assignments.
 Each assignment focuses on specific functions and can be tested independently by commenting/uncommenting code blocks.